Chapter Thirty Three

 There are endless opportunities for English, street signs, store names, articles of clothing, shoe descriptions.
 I’m pooped.

-We drop off the clothes at the drycleaners, best to dry clean to set colors, even for washables, then to the apartment.
+We drop off the clothes at the dry cleaners, best to dry clean new clothes to set colors, even for washables, then to the apartment.

 Janah, “I enjoyed virtual shopping, got to see all the great outfits without the burden of dragging to stores.”